 Step 1: Wash and condition (or co-wash) hair with a moisturizing system.

-We like the curl-specific nourishment we get from Dove Quench Absolute Shampoo and Dove Quench Absolute Conditioner.
+We like the curl-specific nourishment we get from SheaMoisture 100% Virgin Coconut Oil Daily Hydration Shampoo and SheaMoisture 100% Virgin Coconut Oil Daily Hydration Conditioner.
 Follow up with a leave-in conditioner or detangler, such as Dove Quench Absolute Leave-In Detangler, to help soften hair and prime it for twisting.

 Step 2: Prepare your extensions.

-Popular hair extensions (purchased from most beauty supply stores) can either give a shiny or a kinky, natural finish.
-Each has its pros and cons, with the shinier extensions having less grip at the ends and the kinkier ones giving a more realistic feel, but it all depends on personal preference.
+Popular hair extensions (purchased from most beauty supply stores) can give off either a shiny or textured finish.
+Each has its pros and cons, with the shinier extensions having less grip at the ends and the textured ones giving a more realistic feel, but it all depends on personal preference.
 Separate the extensions into your desired thickness, and set aside.

 Step 3: Section your natural hair into four quadrants.